yolomeus/pytorch-template/README.md

 python train.py
 ```

 Yup that's it.
+Our config will be automatically assembled and used in `train.py` to instantiate and assemble our
+components, then run the training procedure by calling `Trainer.fit()` on our datamodule (atm fashion-mnist).

 If you don't want to edit the yaml file you can also override the model and its parameters via CLI:

 ```shell
 python train.py model=beeg_mlp model.beeg_factor=20